 - a.
 In the General Information section, enter the name and description. - b.
 In the Folder field, select or create a folder. - c.
-Complete the Options section. - i.
-In the Background field, add a graphic. - 1.
-Click Add. - 2.
-In the Available Background Images section, click Add New. - 3.
-In the File to Upload section, click Add New. - 4.
-Select the file you want to add and click OK.

-- 5. In the Available Background Images section, select the background image. - 6.
-Click OK. - ii.
-In the Title field, enter a title for the Landing Page iView. - d.
+In the Background field, select an available image from the Standard and Custom tabs. - i.
+To add a custom background image, on the Custom tab, click Add New. - ii.
+In the File to Upload section, click Add New. - iii.
+Select the file you want to add, and click OK. - iv.
+On the Custom tab, select the background image. - v.
+Click OK. - d.
+In the Title field, enter a title for the Landing Page iView. - e.
 In the Configuration section, add columns. - i.
 Click Add New. - ii.
 To add a link, do one of the following: - o To select a link from the Available Links field, double click the link. - Enter a link and click Add. - iii.
 Repeat the previous step to add up to eight links to the iView.